f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce/azure/automation-demo-guide.rst

 -  xc_service_discovery = "set to true if want to create service discovery object in XC console"

-Keep rest of the value as false.
+Keep the rest of the values as they are.

 **STEP 4:** Commit and push your build branch to your forked repo